bvberkum/docutils-ext/README.rst

 Directives
 ''''''''''
-Left- and right-margin are decoration blocks like the page header and footer.
+Left and right page margin are decoration blocks (in addition to page header and footer).
 There is at most one of each per page.

 ::

   .. margin:: left